-In a little over three years at Nashville Third, McGrady was transformed from McGrady the preacher into McGrady the soul winner.
+In a little over three years at Nashville Third Church of the Nazarene, McGrady was transformed from McGrady the preacher into McGrady the soul winner.
 When he left there to move across town to another pastorate, he had already become "Mr. Evangelism."

 Looking for ways to win the lost men in the community around Third Church, McGrady tried the Nazarene denominational approach to visitation evangelism, but he wasn't satisfied with it.
-The initial contact began: "Do you know of a boy or girl who is not in Sunday school?"
+One initial question to be used was: "Do you know of a boy or girl who is not in Sunday school?"
 McGrady didn't like it because he wanted something to win non-church people to faith in Jesus -- not just to find them and invite them to a church service.

 A Tennessee District tour on visitation evangelism came for a weekend to Nashville Third Church.
-The principal speaker was Mrs. Eva Gardner from Carthage, MO.
+The principal speaker was Eva Gardner from Carthage, MO.
 The weekend she spent at the enthusiastic young preacher's church turned his world upside down.
-She took the McGradys out with her door to door calling on prospects that McGrady had already been working with.
+She went with the McGradys calling on prospects that Paul had already been working with.
 Mrs. Gardner taught Paul to:

 To Jean McGrady, Mrs. Gardner taught the necessity of keeping the children quiet and other people in the room occupied while Christ was being presented to one particular person.